France Guidebook

 If you plan to spend a week or more in Provence and/or the French Riviera, Rick Steves Provence & French Riviera is worthwhile (or get Rick Steves Snapshot: Nice & the French Riviera if you're just sticking to the Riviera).
 Both titles really delve into the region, covering significantly more destinations there, and with more in-depth sightseeing information for Nice, as well as extra background on the region's culture and history.

-Should I get any of the Snapshot guides for France in addition to the France guidebook?
+Should I get either of the other two Snapshot guides for France in addition to the France guidebook?

 Updates and Feedback